0

 Buying from small and diverse businesses strengthens our local economy by creating jobs, helping improve and maintain our local public infrastructure through tax revenue, and benefiting our communities both socially and economically.

-The state benefits from a stronger competitive base with a more diverse supplier pool, can better respond to emergencies, and provides more continuity in the supply chain and better adaptability to fluctuations in the economy.
-Below are the steps you can take to create a more diverse supply chain.
+The State benefits from a stronger competitive base with a more diverse supplier pool.
+It means the State can better respond to emergencies, more continuity in the supply chain, and better adaptability to fluctuations in the economy.

 1. Identify funding sources and understand legal parameters